cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 <HighlightBox type="note">

-Note that:
-* `protoDirs` are taken both from `--protoDirs` arguments and the `protoDirs` field in configuration file.
+* `protoDirs` are taken both from `--protoDirs` arguments and the `protoDirs` field in the configuration file.
 It means proto files inside `proto-common` and `proto` will be taken in this case.
-* `outPath` is taken only from the configuration file, `gen/src` in this case. it means that even if the `--outPath` option's provided to the command, the value will be ignored.
+* `outPath` is taken only from the configuration file, `gen/src` in this case.
+It means that even if the `--outPath` option is provided to the command, the value will be ignored.

 </HighlightBox>

-After it's been ran successfully, there'll be a message:
+After it has run successfully, there will be a message:

 ```txt
 ✨ files transpiled in '/gen/src'